Fatah: Lebanon

-Since the death of Eljamal in 1968, the Palestinian cause had a large base of supporters in Lebanon.
+The Lebanese Civil War lasted from 1975 to 1990.
 Although hesitant at first to take sides in the conflict, Arafat and Fatah played an important role in the Lebanese Civil War.
-Succumbing to pressure from PLO sub-groups such as the PFLP, DFLP and the Palestine Liberation Front (PLF), Fatah aligned itself with the communist and Nasserist Lebanese National Movement (LNM).
+Succumbing to pressure from PLO sub-groups such as the PFLP, DFLP and the Palestinian Liberation Front (PLF), Fatah aligned itself with the communist and Nasserist Lebanese National Movement (LNM).
 Although originally aligned with Fatah, Syrian President Hafez al-Assad feared a loss of influence in Lebanon and switched sides.
 He sent his army, along with the Syrian-backed Palestinian factions of as-Sa'iqa and the Popular Front for the Liberation of Palestine – General Command (PFLP-GC) led by Ahmad Jibril to fight alongside the Christian forces against the PLO and the LNM.
 The primary component of the Christian militias was the Maronite Phalangists.